-- The child may be told to stay at home for one or two days - A letter will be sent home from the school, and the child will be set work to complete by their class teacher - The child's behaviour will be logged at school and monitored by SLT.
-If this behaviour continues further, the child will be monitored and if necessary, they will be permanently excluded
+- The child will be referred to the Headmaster. - Suspension the child may be told to stay at home for one or two days. - A letter from the Headmaster will be sent home from the school by post, and the child will be set work to complete by their class teacher. - On return to school, the child's behaviour will be logged and monitored by Mrs Taggart.
+If this behaviour continues further, the child's parents will meet with the Headmaster and if necessary, the child will be permanently excluded.